It takes a community to feed a community.

 Sponsorships

-Organizations and businesses make a powerful impact by sponsoring events, campaigns, and special initiatives that keep our programs running strong — helping us feed more families, faster.
+Organizations and businesses make a powerful impact by sponsoring food bank events, fundraising campaigns, and special initiatives that allow us to keep buying food and providing for our communities.

 Farmers & Producers